American Home Shield: Company Overview

 Common Complaints

 - Long repair delays.
-Customers report waiting weeks (sometimes a month or more) for HVAC repairs or replacements
+Customers report waiting weeks (sometimes a month or more) for HVAC repairs or replacements, especially during peak summer and winter

 - Cash-out delays.
-Reimbursement checks for appliance replacements are often slow or missing for months
+Reimbursement checks for appliance replacements can take months to arrive

 - Inconsistent customer service.
-Reps give conflicting answers about claim status, payment status, and contractor scheduling
+Reports of long hold times, overseas call centers, and conflicting answers about claim or payment status

 - Contractor quality.
 Some customers report low-quality technicians, repeat visits, or jobs marked complete without a real fix